ccarvofficial/swift-numbersraffles/README.md

-#  Numbers Raffe App
+#  Numbers Raffle App
 > A Swift project.

-This is a project developed for Apple Watch called Numbers Raffe.
+This is a project developed for Apple Watch called Numbers Raffle.
 Its goal is that after the button click action a random number is generated.

 Time for study and fun.